shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 ### Hi, I'm Shawna! 👋🏽
-🌁 I'm currently an AI & Advanced Analytics [Associate Manager](https://github.com/shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-2) in Strategy & Consulting at Avanade, the Accenture Microsoft Business Group, in San Francisco, Accenture & University of California, Irvine Donald Bren School of Information and Computer Sciences Data Science Capstone Lead, Accenture Ventures & Open Innovation West Ambassador, Xoogler, and Harvard Business Review Advisor.
-I will be an Executive, Venture Capitalist, and Tech Corporate Boards Member in Silicon Valley.
+🌁 Shawna Tuli is a Silicon Valley leader and Xoogler on the path to Executive, Venture Capitalist, and Tech Corporate Board Member.
+She has over three years of experience as an AI & Advanced Analytics [Associate Manager](https://github.com/shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-2) in Strategy & Consulting, specializing in AI, Data Science, and Advanced Analytics, at Accenture and Avanade, the Accenture Microsoft Business Group.
+She is currently building Avanade's AI practice from the ground up.
+Shawna has also contributed to four Google products: Photos, Cloud, Play, and One.
+In addition, she advises in Data Science and Analytics for Harvard Business Review and Hofstra University.

 #### EDUCATION__________________________________________________________________________________________________________________________
 * Kellogg Education Education in Leading with Analytics and Artificial Intelligence [(Repo)](https://github.com/shawna-tuli-silicon-valley/kellogg-executive-education-leading-with-analytics-and-ai)